 The lesions appeared due to the decalcification of the enamel.
 The braces and bonding materials promote the retention of dental plaque and cause decay and periodontal disease.

 The development of WSLs usually appears in the fourth week to six months of the treatment.
 Often, the development aggravates due to inadequate oral hygiene.
-After your dentist attached your fixed orthodontic appliances to your teeth, a significant change occurs in the bacterial flora of the dental plaque.
-The dental plaque will now have higher concentrations of acidogenic bacteria like Streptococcus mutans and Lactobacilli.
+After your dentist installed your orthodontic appliance, a significant change occurs in the bacterial flora of the dental plaque.
+The dental plaque will now have higher concentrations of acidogenic bacteria.
+Bacteria present might include Streptococcus mutans and Lactobacilli.
 These bacteria will then cause the subsequent demineralization of the enamel.

 Aside from the microbial factors, salivary factors, oral hygiene, diet, and the alteration of the oral environment also contributes to the development of WSLs.

-The altered environment due to the insertion of fixed orthodontic appliance produces new stagnation areas which encourage the colonization of S. mutans and Lactobacilli, intensified by the presence of carbohydrates and the reduced saliva access.
+The changing environment due to the insertion of fixed orthodontic appliances produces new stagnation areas.
+This then encourages the colonization of S. mutans and Lactobacilli.
+This colonization is intensified by the presence of carbohydrates and reduced saliva access.

-With adequate flow of saliva, you can prevent enamel demineralization.
+With an adequate flow of saliva, you can prevent enamel demineralization.
 Saliva helps in the cleansing of carbohydrates from the surfaces of the teeth.
-Good oral hygiene is also essential as dental braces can make teeth cleaning difficult, leading to the accumulation of food debris.
+Good oral hygiene is also essential as dental braces can make teeth cleaning difficult.
+This leads to the accumulation of food debris.

 Patients under fixed orthodontic appliances must also be watchful of their food consumption.
-Too much and frequent intake of carbohydrates may expose the enamel to overlapping episodes of acid without intervening repair, which then results in loss of minerals.
+Too much and frequent intake of carbohydrates may expose the enamel to overlapping episodes of acid without intervening repair.
+This later results in the loss of minerals.